ZertoPublic/Z4K/docs/HowToRunZertoOperations.md

 1. Enables high availability (HA) for protected VPGs.
 2. Enables Continuous Data Protection (CDP) during migration with a local and a remote copy.

-To protected the same entity several times:
+To protect the same entity several times:

 - Add all of the VPG names in the annotation field with a ';' delimiter sign: